Related Posts

 Targeting Inflammation and Fibrosis

-In addition to enhancing protein production, peptide-based agents can also target inflammation and fibrosis in muscular dystrophy.
+In addition to enhancing protein production, peptide-based agents can target inflammation and fibrosis in muscular dystrophy.
 Chronic inflammation is a common feature of many types of muscular dystrophy and contributes to muscle degeneration.
 Peptide-based agents can modulate immune responses and reduce inflammation, thereby protecting muscle tissue from further damage.
-Furthermore, these agents can inhibit excessive fibrosis (scar tissue formation) that occurs as a result of chronic inflammation.
+Furthermore, these agents can inhibit excessive fibrosis (scar tissue formation) due to chronic inflammation.

-Overall, peptide-based agents offer a targeted approach to addressing the underlying molecular defects in muscular dystrophy and have the potential to improve muscle function and slow disease progression.
+Overall, peptide-based agents offer a targeted approach to addressing the underlying molecular defects in muscular dystrophy and can potentially improve muscle function and slow disease progression.
 Ongoing research is focused on optimizing the delivery and efficacy of these agents to maximize their therapeutic benefits.

 Efficacy Studies: Assessing the Effectiveness of Peptide-Based Agents